Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries: Orbital dynamics

 \subsection{Poincar\'e surface of section and rotation number}

-To comprehend the structure of phase space of bound orbits around the geometry \eqref{metric} we can employ various tools in order to gain further intuition regarding interesting orbital phenomena.
+To comprehend the structure of bound orbits in phase space around the geometry \eqref{metric} we can employ various tools in order to gain further intuition regarding interesting orbital phenomena.
 A typical example is the Poincar\'e map which is constructed by successive intersections of orbits, with varying initial conditions, on a surface of section (e.g. the equatorial plane) with positive (or negative) direction of intersection.
 The structure of the Poincar\'e map can instantly reveal the existence of chaos, such as disorganized intersections which reveal a fully chaotic/ergodic orbital evolution or the formation of resonant/Birkhoff islands that encapsulate periodic-orbit stable points \cite{Contopoulos_book}.
 To further elaborate on the libration-like frequency evolution, one can utilize the rotation number of each geodesic.
-This is accomplished by tracking the angle $\vartheta$ between two successive intersections on the Poincar\'e map relative to the fixed central point of the map which corresponds to a circular orbit that intersects the surface of section exactly at the same point.
+This is accomplished by tracking the angle $\vartheta$ between two successive intersections on the Poincar\'e map relative to the fixed central point of the map (clockwise or anticlockwise) which corresponds to a circular, but otherwise not necessarily equatorial, orbit that intersects the surface of section exactly at the same point.
 The rotation number is then defined as \cite{Contopoulos_book}